 Antonio Fernández Díaz, “Fosforito”

-Alejandro Hurtado was in 1994 at San Vicente del Raspeig (Alicante).
-Ever since the first time he started to play guitar, at the age of 9, he has shown a special talent that surprises everybody because of the speed of his technical and musical evolution.
+All this recognition is not by chance, but the fruit of an exceptional talent and rigorous work for may years.
+Since the first time he started to play guitar, at the age of 9, he showed a special talent that surprises everybody because of the speed of his technical and musical evolution.
 He started to win prices only a few years after he began to play guitar.

 Undoubtedly, his classical training has provided his style with a clean performance unusual among the flamenco guitarists.
 Over the years, his interest in flamenco grew, until he finally focused on flamenco guitar.

 After finishing his studies at the Conservatorio Profesional, he was accepted in 2013 at the Superior Conservatory of Music in Cordoba, to study flamenco guitar with Paco Serrano and Manolo Franco, among other teachers.
 He also received classical guitar lessons from Pablo Barón.
-In 2017 he finished with Honour unanimously.
-He widen his training with the great guitarist Jose Antonio Rodríguez.
+In 2017 he finished with Honour unanimously and Extraordinary end of studies prize.

-While studying at the Conservatorio, he took lessons from distinguished guitarists such as Manolo Sanlúcar, José Antonio Rodríguez, El Viejín, Juan Manuel Cañizares, Rafael Riqueni, Jerónimo Maya, Manolo Franco, José Luis Montón...
+While studying at the Conservatorio, he has taken lessons from distinguished guitarists such as Manolo Sanlúcar, José Antonio Rodríguez, El Viejín, Juan Manuel Cañizares, Rafael Riqueni, Jerónimo Maya, Manolo Franco, José Luis Montón...

 Despite his youth, he has received many prizes: